readyready15728/scrapers/README.md

 # myabandonware-ratings
 ## A scraper to extract ratings information from the site My Abandonware

-Before you do anything else, ensure that the dependencies unicodecsv and PyQuery have been installed.
+Before you do anything else, ensure that the dependencies unicodecsv, requests and BeautifulSoup have been installed.

 Then, in the case of a single use, consider the example `python ratings.py http://www.myabandonware.com/browse/genre/simulation-7/ > simulation.csv`.